-On the 26th of July 1971, three men made history travelling to space on the Apollo 15 lunar mission.
+On the 26th of July 1971, three men made history traveling to space on the Apollo 15 lunar mission.
 Those men were mission commander David Scott, Al Worden and experienced lunar module pilot James Irwin.

-On the 16th September 2014, history was made yet again, this time in Limerick as 350 people had the honour of welcoming Apollo 15 pilot Al Worden to the Millennium theatre in L.I.T.
+On the 16th September 2014, history was made yet again, this time in Limerick as 350 people had the honour of welcoming Apollo 15 pilot Al Worden to the Millennium theater in L.I.T.
 For many people it was a once in a lifetime opportunity.
 Given that only 24 people have ever been to space, meeting Al is like winning the Lotto twice over!
 Yes, twice.

 Mr. Worden regaled the audience with fascinating tales from his time in space, taking us on the journey with him from the pre mission preparation, the journey itself and the ‘coming home’.

 Apollo 15 was unprecedented for a number of reasons.
 It was the largest payload to have ever been launched by NASA which made it’s initial take-off very slow with no shuttering or large ‘G’ force.